gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy grabbed Sindy,
 spun around,
 and shrieked as the biggest bot she had ever seen rumbled into the square.
-It was practically a slab of metal, with blocky legs as wide as the double doors of the mayor's house and arms like tree trunks.
+Its arms were like tree trunks and its blocky legs were as wide as the double doors of the mayor's house.
-Each leg ended in a pair of tractor treads, and as it rolled forward she saw that it was dragging a cage cart behind it.
+Each leg ended in a pair of tractor treads, and it was dragging a cage cart behind it.

-"Oh no," she moaned.
+"Oh no," Maddy moaned
-That cart could only mean one thing.
-The bots weren't here for salvage.
-They were here to take people, just like they had taken her father!
+as her memories of the worst night of her life came rushing back.

 "Not today, clunker," Special Leaf said loudly.
 He planted his feet firmly on the cobblestones,